By Dawn’s Early Light: Jewish Contributions to American Culture from the Nation’s Founding to the Civil War

 A 352-page catalogue, with 13 scholarly essays and 75 full-color illustrations, accompanies By Dawn’s Early Light and will be available for purchase at the Art Museum Store.

-About the Department of Rare Books and Special Collections, Princeton University Library
+About the Department of Special Collections, Princeton University Library

 The Princeton University Library is one of the world’s leading research libraries, serving a diverse community of 5,200 undergraduates, 2,700 graduate students, 1,200 faculty members and many visiting scholars.
 Its holdings include more than 8 million printed volumes, 5 million manuscripts, 2 million non-print items and extensive collections of digital text, data and images.
 The Library employs a dedicated and knowledgeable staff of more than 300 professional and support staff working in a large central library, 9 specialized branches, and 3 storage facilities.